subtributary/musings/docs/content.md

 # Creating content

-Musings is a publishing tool with a focus on text-heavy content like blogs, stories, and news websites.

-## Content directory and routes

-The "content" directory stores the served content.
-The internal directory structure is not restricted, except for localization rules, allowing you to organize content and routes as desired.

-The routes for the content files match their paths under "content", but Markdown ("*.md") files have their extensions trimmed.
-For example, "content/hello.md" will be at the URL "/hello", and "content/hello.png" will be at the URL "/hello.png".

-If a Markdown file and another file resolve to the same route, then the behavior is undefined and should be avoided.
-For example, "content/hello.png.md" and "content/hello.png" resolve to the same route.

-If localization is enabled,
-then the immediate subdirectories of the "content" directory must be the configured locales.
-The routes will still match the directory structure.
+Website content and routes are defined by the contents of "content/".
+Files are served at routes based on their file paths.

+Markdown (.md) files are rendered to HTML and served at routes matching their file paths minus the ".md".
+Other files, such as images, are served unchanged at a routes matching their file paths.
+For example, "content/2026/vacation.md" is rendered as HTML and served at "/2026/vacation", and "content/2026/hotel-view.jpg" is served at "/2026/hotel-view.jpg".

+## Naming convention

+Musings is flexible when it comes to file names, but these following these guidelines will yield the best experience:

+* File names must be lowercase.
+* File names must include an extension.
+* File names must not contain spaces or underscores—use `-` to delimit words.
+* Directory names must be lowercase.
+    * The exception to this is locale region names.
+(See [localizing.md].)

-## Content format
+## Markdown content format

-The content must follow CommonMark specifications with a few additions.
+Markdown (.md) files must follow CommonMark specifications with a few additions:
-Musings adds plugin support (coming soon!) and metadata to the format.
+Musings adds plugin support and metadata to the format.

-### Plugins

-(To be implemented.)

 ### Metadata